Sherwin Williams Jogging Path: The Paint Color That’s Just Right

 The LRV (Light Reflectance Value) of Jogging Path paint color is 49.

 Translation?
-It’s a mid-tone color that’s not too light and not too dark.
+It’s a medium range color that’s neither too light nor too dark.
 It absorbs a bit more light than it reflects, making it a great choice for creating cozy, grounded spaces.

 If you’re new to LRV, here’s a post that breaks it down in easy-to-understand terms.